 If determining a diagnosis is proving elusive or treatment is not bringing about the desired results, your veterinarian may refer you to our Dermatology Department.

 In partnership with Veterinary Specialty Center, our highly trained team is adept at providing advanced and compassionate dermatologic care.
 We offer expertise in the diagnosis and treatment of animals with benign and malignant disorders of the skin, hair, ears and nails.
-Additionally, our team has significant training and experience in the management of allergic skin disease.
+Additionally, our team has significant training and experience in the management of allergic and immune-mediated skin disease.

 We also perform intradermal testing and allergen-specific immunotherapy for atopic dermatitis.
 Otoscopy is available for chronic ear infections.
 Biopsies and histopathology may be done if necessary to diagnose a skin condition appropriately.

 Our goal is to provide advanced dermatologic care with a focus on the patient’s and client’s quality of life.

 How do I prepare my pet for a visit to your Dermatology Department?

 When you schedule your dermatology appointment, we will contact your referring veterinarian’s office to obtain a copy of pertinent medical records and laboratory results.
 If you have any additional information from previous veterinarians, please contact them and have the records faxed or emailed to our office (847-808-8900 or firstname.lastname@example.org).